 npm -v

-npm install -g yarn # Alternativa a npm
+npm install -g yarn # Alternative to npm

 npm install -g eslint # Linter

-I use npx to run binaries without needing a global installation.
+I use npx to run binaries without a global install:

 npx create-react-app myapp

-VSCode automatically detects node and npm.
-I install the recommended extensions: ESLint, Prettier, JavaScript / TypeScript Snippets
+VSCode auto-detects node and npm.
+I install the recommended extensions: ESLint, Prettier, JavaScript / TypeScript Snippets.

-Although I don’t program in Java, I need it to run some tools (like Android SDKs or third-party tools that require JVM).
-In those cases I install the JDK from Adoptium (Temurin), an open source version without telemetry.
-Alternatively you can use the JDK oficial desde Oracle.
+I don’t program in Java, but I need it to run some tools (Android SDKs or third-party tools requiring a JVM).
+In those cases I install the JDK from Adoptium (Temurin), an open-source version without telemetry.
+Alternatively you can use the official JDK from Oracle.

 PowerShell 7.5.0